 We consider the behavior of the Doi-Marrucci-Greco (DMG) model for nematic liquid crystalline polymers in planar shear flow.
-We found the DMG model to exhibit dynamics in both qualitative and quantitative agreement with experimental observations reported by Larson and Mead [Liquid Crystals, 15 (1993), pp. 151-169] for the Ericksen number and Deborah number cascades.
-For increasing shear rates within the Ericksen number cascade, the DMG model displays four distinct regimes: stable simple shear, stable roll cells, irregular structure followed by large-strain disclination formation, and irregular structure preceded by disclination formation.
-In accordance with experimental observations, the model also predicts both $\pm 1$ and $\pm 1/2$ disclinations.
-Although $\pm 1$ defects form via the ridge-splitting mechanism first identified by Feng, Tao, and Leal [J. Fluid Mech., 449 (2001), pp. 179-200], a new mechanism is identified for the formation of $\pm 1/2$ defects.
-Within the Deborah number cascade, with increasing Deborah number, the DMG model exhibits a stream-wise banded texture, in the absence of disclinations and roll cells, followed by a monodomain wherein the mean orientation lies within the shear plane throughout the domain.
+We found the DMG model to exhibit dynamics in both qualitative and quantitative agreement with experimental observations reported by Larson and Mead [Liq.
+Cryst.
+15, 151 (1993)] for the Ericksen number and Deborah number cascades.
+For increasing shear rates within the Ericksen number cascade, the DMG model displays three distinct regimes: stable simple shear, stable roll cells, and irregular structure accompanied by disclination formation.
+In accordance with experimental observations, the model predicts both $\pm 1$ and $\pm 1/2$ disclinations.
+Although $\pm 1$ defects form via the ridge-splitting mechanism first identified by Feng, Tao, and Leal [J. Fluid Mech.
+449, 179 (2001)], a new mechanism is identified for the formation of $\pm 1/2$ defects.
+Within the Deborah number cascade, with increasing Deborah number, the DMG model exhibits a streamwise banded texture, in the absence of disclinations and roll cells, followed by a monodomain wherein the mean orientation lies within the shear plane throughout the domain. © 2007 American Institute of Physics.
+[DOI: 10.1063/1.2424499]